New Home Construction Insurance Guide

 New Home Construction Insurance – Frequently Asked Questions

-– Is New Home Construction Insurance Needed?
+– Do You Need New Home Construction Insurance?
 Yes, home owner’s policies do not cover construction, materials and supplies.

-– Is General Liability covered with a Builders Risk Policy?
+– Does a Builders Risk Policy cover General Liability?
 NO, lawsuits by those injured during construction are covered by liability insurance.
-It is best to discuss the details of a policy with a Daigle Travers professional insurance agent.
+It is best to discuss the details of a policy with a Daigle & Travers professional insurance agent.

 – Who Purchases Builders Risk Policies?
 The property owner, contractor or both can purchase Builders Risk Insurance.

 – How to Determine the Amount of Coverage?
 When determining the cost of new home construction insurance, there are numerous factors to take into consideration.
 Contact Daigle & Travers to discuss your project and the appropriate coverage needed.